Randomization settings in CDMS

 This tutorial outlines how to set up the randomization for your study.
 In our blog we provide a description of randomization in clinical trials and the method used by Castor.
 Always consult a statistician before setting up your randomization, to ensure proper selection of the block sizes and strata.

-To enable randomization for your study, set "Randomization" to "Yes" using the drop-down in the Settings tab:
+To enable randomization for your study, click on the checkbox next to "Randomization" to "Yes" in the Settings tab, Study properties sub-tab:

 After saving the changes in the settings tab go to the randomization tab to define the randomization settings: